UKs Johnson Under Fire As New Lockdown Looms For England - UrduPoint

 The ramped-up response came as Britain surpassed one million cases, while its number of coronavirus-related deaths is nearing 47,000, the worst toll in Europe.

-- Furlough scheme extended - The government is extending a UK-wide furlough scheme to support staff wages in shut-down businesses that would have expired on October 31.
+- Last orders - The government is extending a UK-wide furlough scheme to support staff wages in shut-down businesses that was due to expire on October 31.

-Lisa Wright, who runs the King's Arms pub in the Yorkshire village of Askrigg, welcomed the move.
+Lisa Wright, who runs the King's Arms pub in the Yorkshire village of Askrigg, welcomed the furlough move and said another national lockdown was "inevitable".

-"It's the best moment for us financially for it to happen because it's very quiet, generally a very quiet month, November," Wright told AFP.

 Restive members of Johnson's Conservative party, warning of more damage to the reeling economy, threatened to defy the prime minister in a parliamentary vote on Wednesday.